 On a snowy November afternoon, Bemidji State University gathered virtually to celebrate the newly constructed Hagg-Sauer Hall, the first new building on campus since the American Indian Resource Center in 2001.

 The nearly 50-year-old Hagg-Sauer was retired in April 2019 and construction of a 27,000 square-foot building began shortly after.
 Originally built in 1970, the lakeside hall was dedicated to best friends Dr. Harold T. Hagg and Dr. Philip R. Sauer.
-The pair served as Bemidji State University department chairs and were professors in history and English, respectfully.
+The pair served as Bemidji State University department chairs and were professors in history and English, respectively.

 After an American Indian honor song performed by Mr. Rodney Johnson Jr., lead singer of the Ojibwe Nation Drum Group, Dr. Allen Bedford, provost and vice president for academic affairs, welcomed attendees to the ceremony and gave a brief history of the project.